Discover Soft Tissue and Spine

 It depends on the severity, location, chronicity, and number of involved areas.
 After evaluation, we can give a better estimate of what care may involve.

-If chronic tightness, stiffness, pain, or restricted movement keeps coming back, schedule an evaluation at Discover Soft Tissue + Spine.
-We’ll assess whether soft tissue adhesion may be contributing to your symptoms and explain the next best step.
+If chronic tightness, stiffness, pain, nerve symptoms, or restricted movement keeps coming back, we can evaluate whether soft tissue adhesion may be contributing and explain the most appropriate next step.

 Call or text: (616) 956-1112